debrouwere/yaml2json/README.md

 ]
 ```

-However, for simple documents that consist of YAML frontmatter plus content, a prettier output format is supported, which merges metadata (such as title and author) and content:
+However, for simple documents that consist of just YAML frontmatter plus content, a prettier output format is supported, which merges metadata (such as title and author) and content:

 ```json
 {